martintajur/node-mysql-activerecord/README.md

 ### What are "Execution Methods"??

 Execution methods are the end-of-chain methods in the QueryBuilder library.
 Once these methods are called, all the chainable methods you've called up until this point will be compiled into a query string and sent to the driver's `query()` method.
 At this point, the QueryBuilder will be reset and ready to build a new query.
-The database driver will respond positively with resultset/boolean depending on the type of query being executed or negatively with an error message.
+The database driver will respond with results depending on the type of query being executed or with an error message.
 Both (if provided) will be supplied to the callback function.

 ### Handling Error Messages and Results

-The third parameter of every execution method will be a callback function.
+The final parameter of every execution method will be a callback function.
 For `single` connection setups, the parameters for the callback are in the `node.js` standard `(err, response)` format.
-When you are working with `pool` and `cluster` type connection setups, a third paramter will be passed containing the `conn` (connection) object used to make the query.
-You would use this connection object to pass on to a successive query (final paramter of all exec methods)&mdashto avoid having to get release and re-get another connection&mdash;or release the connection back to the pool(s).
 If the driver throws an error, a javascript `Standard Error` object will be passed into the `err` parameter.
 The `response` parameter can be supplied with an array of result rows (`.get()` & `.get_where()`), an integer (`.count()`), or a response object containing rows effected, last insert id, etc... in any other scenario.

 ### Response Format Examples